the-tunnster/party-planner/README.md

-If you're cloning this, remember to create a "./data/" directory for the mysql bind mound.
-Otherwise, change the mount point in the compose file.
+This is an extremely back-end-developer-biased take on a website to allow people to RSVP for a party.

-Steps to run this :
+Instructions to get this up and running are as follows :
-1. Create a "./data/ directory
+1. Clone this repository
-2. Make sure you have docker installed
+2. Make sure you have Docker and Python installed
-3. Make sure you run the set-up function for the database
-4. Add certificates if you want
+3. Create a virtual environment
+4. Create a project level data/ directory
+5. Install pip requirements
+6. Update .streamlit/config and db_setup.py files to whatever you want
+7. Run docker compose
+8. Run app via streamlit